arschles/pare/README.md

 your scripts that let you do things like this:

 - Execute commands
-- Return errors with custom exit codes
+- Return errors with custom messages and exit codes
-- Print custom error messages
 - Execute commands concurrently (TODO)
 - Execute commands in Docker containers (TODO)